lesliempatton13/AEM_Project/README.md

 The expectation is to find areas where this paradigm exists and run a chi-square test to ensure that the level of flooding is in fact correlated with student learning.
 Upon looking at campuses and districts heavily effected, the accommodations the campus/district provides will be examined.
 To date, there exists no natural disaster 504 accommodations, which are accommodations normally given to students with emotional distress, attention deficit disorder, etc. I propose the State of Texas should adopt an “emergency” 504 plan for students immediately after a natural disaster whose families incurred damage and loss of possessions.

-### Data Management Plan ###
-**Data Collection**
-* Collected STAAR aggregate campus level data from the TEA website; data is open source and anonymized.
-* Downloaded CSV data from USGS that reports on high water level areas during Hurricane Harvey as well as reports of incidents processed as "Peak Summaries Data"
-* *Still need to create/collect database for all high school locations and further clean data to only include schools with documented coordinates*

-**Documentation and Metadata**
-* Data manipulation (calculating T-Tests) will be done and document in Colab, and each indicator T-Test Colab file will be downloaded and put into this repository.

-**Ethics and Legal Compliance**

-**Storage and Backup**
-* The data will be stored in this repository, and backed up via Colab.
-The data will thus be stores in three places: on my personal computer, in Colab (which automatically saves), and in this repository.

-**Selection and Preservation**
-* Data that is both shareable and long-term is the geographic locations of the high schools in Texas, as well as the resulting data showing any significant changes in test scores before and after Harvey.

-**Data Sharing**
-* The database created for coordinates of Texas High Schools will be shared publicly.The location of sharing this data is to be determined.

-**Responsibilities and Resources**